SysSec-KAIST/LTESniffer/README.md

 ## LTESniffer in layman's terms
 LTESniffer is a tool that can capture the LTE wireless messages that are sent between a cell tower and smartphones connected to it.
 LTESniffer supports capturing the messages in both directions, from the tower to the smartphones, and from the smartphones back to the cell tower.

-LTESniffer can **NOT DECRYPT** encrypted messages between the cell tower and smartphones.
+LTESniffer **CANNOT DECRYPT** encrypted messages between the cell tower and smartphones.
 It can be used for analyzing unencrypted parts of the communication between the cell tower and smartphones.
 For example, for encrypted messages, it can allow the user to analyze unencrypted parts, such as headers in MAC and physical layers.
 However, those messages sent in plaintext can be completely analyzable.
 For example, the broadcast messages sent by the cell tower, or the messages at the beginning of the connection are completely visible.

 ## Ethical Consideration

 The main purpose of LTESniffer is to support security and analysis research on the cellular network.
 Due to the collection of uplink-downlink user data, any use of LTESniffer must follow the local regulations on sniffing the LTE traffic.
 We are not responsible for any illegal purposes such as intentionally collecting user privacy-related information.

 ## Features
+### New Update
+- Supports two USRP B-series for uplink sniffing mode.
+Please refer to `LTESniffer-multi-usrp` branch and its [README][multi-readme] for more details.
+- Improved the DCI 0 detected in uplink.
+- Fixed some bugs.

 LTESniffer is implemented on top of [FALCON][falcon] with the help of [srsRAN][srsran] library.
 LTESniffer supports:
 - Real-time decoding LTE uplink-downlink control-data channels: PDCCH, PDSCH, PUSCH
 - LTE Advanced and LTE Advanced Pro, up to 256QAM in both uplink and downlink